Classes and Workshops

 Why waste a good thing?
 Turn a liability into an asset by recycling organic waste to make a rich soil amendment.
 Learn the basics of enriching the earth and keeping good stuff out of the landfill at a composting or vermicomposting workshop!

 Want to begin composting your yard and some of your kitchen waste?
 This two hour workshop will get you started building soil health in your own backyard.
-Join us for an introduction to the science of composting and a visit to a composting demonstration site to view composting bins and systems.
+Join us for an introduction to the science of composting and a visit to a composting demonstration site to view composting bins and systems in action.

 Family Wormshop – $35 Materials fee.
 Pre-registration required.